Do you know what this is?

 All you have to do is release a strip a day.

-That’s why brands, like Excedrin, celebrate major successes, by developing a content strategy for their headache pills.
+That’s why brands, like Excedrin, celebrate major successes, by developing a content marketing strategy for their headache pills.

 On their migraine blog, Excedrin provides helpful advice for all migraine sufferers, free software to help track the source of the problem and coupons for loyal customers and readers.

-But, this kind of marketing isn’t just for big brands.
+But, this kind of marketing strategy isn’t just for big brands.
 Single individuals can create huge audiences this way.

 Over time, he’s built a huge following and all it takes now to sell his books or info products is an email to his 200,000 person email list.